matteo-rizzo/reentrancy-detection-benchmarks/README.md

 ### 3\.
 Dataset Preparation for Model Experiments

-While the root-level `scripts/` prepare a large initial pool, for running the ML/DL/LLM experiments as described in the paper, you will primarily use the final, manually verified datasets located in `/final_benchmarks/`.
+While the root-level `scripts/` prepare a large initial pool for running the ML/DL/LLM experiments as described in the paper, you will primarily use the final, manually verified datasets located in `/final_benchmarks/`.

   * The script `src/ml_dl/scripts/create_dataset_manually_verified.py` is responsible for taking these final benchmark contracts and structuring them into the specific train/validation/test splits (e.g., using 3-fold cross-validation) required by the ML/DL models.
-Consult this script for its exact inputs and outputs.
+Please take a look at this script for its exact inputs and outputs.
   * LLM experiments will run on test splits derived from these final benchmarks.

 > **Note**: Exact splits used for the experiments are reported in the `cv_splits.zip` files in the `benchmarks` subfolders.